 - Age – The risk of developing type 2 diabetes increases with age.

 - Gestational diabetes – Women who develop gestational diabetes when pregnant are more likely to develop type 2 diabetes.

 Individuals who have been diagnosed with or suspect they may have type 2 diabetes can turn to Tampa General Hospital’s physicians for leading diagnostic and treatment services.
-In 2020-2021, TGH has been named #36 of America’s Best Hospitals and a top 3 hospital in Florida for Diabetes & Endocrinology by U.S. News & World Report thanks to our highly individualized approach to care.
+In 2021-2022, TGH has been recognized as one of the nation's best hospitals and highest ranked in Florida for Diabetes & Endocrinology by U.S. News & World Report thanks to our highly individualized approach to care.
 Our patients are treated by a multispecialty team that includes physicians, endocrinologists, and other specialists who can help patients live full, healthy lives by alleviating their symptoms and reducing the likelihood of complications that type 2 diabetes causes.
 To find a physician who can help treat diabetes, click here.